vektorprogrammet/vektorprogrammet/docker.md

 ```
 This will run `npm run setup` inside a docker container based on the
 `vektordev:1.0` image, but the setup will happen in the `vektorprogrammet/`
 folder on the host machine.
+Note that this might create files owned by root

 ## Running the server
 To start the server, simply run